Lipica, Sežana

-Lipica (/sl/; Lipizza) is a village in the Municipality of Sežana in the Littoral region of Slovenia, close to the border with Italy.
+Lipica (Note: /sl/; Lipizza /it/) is a village in the Municipality of Sežana in the Littoral region of Slovenia, close to the border with Italy.
 Lipica is one of the main tourist centers of Slovenia's Karst region and it is known for the Lipica Stud Farm, the origin of the Lipizzan horse.

 Name

 The name of the settlement is derived from the Slovene word lipa (< Slavic *li̋pa 'linden tree').
 The species is common in the area and is a national symbol of Slovenia.
 The staff at the Lipica Stud Farm plant a new linden tree for every foal born.

 History

 From the 14th century until 1947, Lipica was part of the municipality of Trieste.
 When Charles II, Archduke of Inner Austria (son of Ferdinand I, Holy Roman Emperor) decided to establish a new stud farm in the 16th century, the Spanish horse was considered the ideal horse breed.
 Because the soil and climate in the Karst region is similar to that of Spain, Lipica was chosen as the perfect spot for the new farm.

 The Lipica stud farm was established in 1580 and the first horses were bought from Spain in 1581 (24 broodmares and six stallions).
 The farmers living in the area at the time were evicted and resettled in Laže.

 A coal mine operated east of the settlement from 1778 to 1817.
 Coal mining was attempted at the site again in 1857 and at sporadic later dates, but was deemed uneconomical because it is deposited only in lenses.
 Coal from the mine was once used at the sugar refinery in Rijeka.
 In 1947, Lipica was annexed to Yugoslavia and incorporated into Slovenia, one of the country's constituent republics, which became independent in 1991.